evildmp/vurt/events/workshops-april-2025.rst

     Not sure if the project you participate in qualifies? :ref:`Apply anyway <workshop-april-2025-register>` and I will let you know.

-Examples of open knowledge projects: Wikipedia/Wikimedia, OpenStreetMap, Open Knowledge Foundation and so on.
+Examples of open knowledge projects: Wikipedia/Wikimedia Foundation, OpenStreetMap, Open Knowledge Foundation and so on.

 Format and expectations